Introduction

 • Infection: Infection is a condition that occurs when harmful microorganisms, such as bacteria, viruses, or fungi, invade the body and cause disease.
 Infection can affect the brain or the meninges, the membranes covering the brain and spinal cord.
 Infection can cause inflammation, pus, or abscesses in the brain or the meninges, which can block or divert the flow of the CSF, leading to fluid buildup in the brain.

-• ry is a medical procedure that involves cutting, removing, or repairing a part of the body.
+• Surgery is a medical procedure that involves cutting, removing, or repairing a part of the body.
 Surgery can affect the brain or the spine, altering the production, circulation, or absorption of the CSF, leading to fluid buildup in the brain.
 Surgery can also cause complications, such as bleeding, infection, or scarring, which can interfere with the flow of the CSF.

 • Unknown factors: Other factors, such as genetic predisposition, autoimmune disorders, or vascular diseases, may contribute to the development of normal pressure hydrocephalus.
 However, research has not identified or confirmed these factors.